 Usernames and passwords are required to gain access to specific services.
 Students are assigned Usernames and Passwords and e-mail addresses at registration which allow them access to a range of facilities.
 Staff are allocated e-mail accounts on request.

-All users must comply with the code of conduct for users of computer facilities at Saint Patrick's College, Maynooth that is outlined below.
+All users must comply with the code of conduct for users of computer facilities at Saint Patrick's Pontifical University, Maynooth or Maynooth University that is outlined below.

 Under the Code of Conduct you are not permitted to: